brave/brave-wallet-docs/docs/provider-availability.md

 1. If the iframe is third party to the top-level origin, it will be blocked UNLESS the iframe has the `allow="{solana/ethereum}"` attribute (where “solana" and “ethereum" values control the corresponding API permissions).
 2. If the iframe is first party to the top-level origin AND the `sandbox` attribute is set on the iframe, it will be blocked UNLESS `sandbox="allow-same-origin"` is set.
 Note "allow-same-origin"` does nothing if the iframe is third-party.
-3. For security-conscious users, we add a setting to block window.{ethereum,solana} in ALL iframes, regardless of origin or attributes.
+3. For security-conscious users, we add a setting to block both `window.ethereum` and `window.solana` in ALL iframes, regardless of origin or attributes.
 This matches the default behavior on iOS.

 ### iOS
 Currently on iOS, `window.ethereum` and `window.braveSolana` are both undefined in all iframes.